 By the end of the course, students will acquire:

--Knowledge related to the methods of analysis, the modelling and simulation techniques of the business processes
+-Knowledge of the methods of analysis, modelling and simulation of the operation processes and related tools

 -Mastery on how to manage the Production Planning and Control Process, in order to complement the knowledge acquired during the industrial production management course

 -Good theoretical and practical understanding of the lean production techniques: kaizen principles, auto-quality, just in time techniques, Value Stream Mapping, SMED, Jidoka, TPM.

 The course contributes to the educational goals of the graduate programs of the technological-industrial area, in particular regarding the process analysis and the operations management in the industrial companies.

 - Role of Operations in manufacturing and service industries